manabie-com/manabie-com.github.io/content/posts/how-to-use-playwright-in-cucumberjs/index.md

       - `features/search_manabie_on_google.feature`

         ```feature
-        Feature: Search Manabie on google
+        Feature: Search job openings at Manabie

-            Scenario: Bob try to find Manabie on Google
+            Scenario: Bob search job openings at Manabie
-                Given Bob go to Google website
+                Given Bob go to Manabie website
-                When Bob search Manabie
+                When Bob click Careers
-                Then Manabie appears on result list
+                Then See all job openings at Manabie
         ```
       - `features/support/world.js`